 When applying for outside scholarships, use caution and do not provide personal information such as your birth date or Social Security number.
 Similarly, we recommend that you do not consider scholarship options/searches that request a fee.

-Check this page frequently for updates.
-New outside scholarship opportunities are added weekly.
 Also consider the following when pursuing scholarships:

 High school guidance office